 In 2001 the Foundation requested that Gonzaga University develop an MBA in American Indian Entrepreneurship, and the Foundation provided full-ride scholarships for Indigenous students to attend.
 Since its inception, the program has produced more than 70 graduates.
 We know of no comparable program in the country.

 The Foundation also has made capacity-building grants to aid the establishment of business and entrepreneurship training in Indigenous communities.
-Grant recipients include Capital for Aboriginal Prosperity through Entrepreneurship (CAPE) Fund, First Peoples Fund, Lakota Credit Union, Four Bands, and the Native CDFI network.
+Grant recipients include American Indigenous Business Leaders (AIBL), Capital for Aboriginal Prosperity through Entrepreneurship (CAPE) Fund, Lakota Funds, and the Native CDFI network.
 The expectation is that these will complement our investments in education by enhancing the conditions and opportunities for entrepreneurs and business owners.

 We do so to catalyze growth and development in the communities of Indigenous Peoples, mainly through education, especially business education, and occasionally through institutions which support development of Indigenous business.
 All of the Foundation’s grants in this area are made to strengthen institutions that serve Indigenous Peoples.